What is Hyperconverged Infrastructure?

 Hyperconverged Infrastructure cost

-As we have already found, many of the advantages of HCI can also be disadvantages too.
+As we have already found, many of the advantages of HCI can also be disadvantages.
 Due to the lack of granular scaling of resources with HCI, any realized cost savings may be offset by wasting resources from the inability to scale those resources in an HCI environment granularly.
 Over time, public cloud service costs have steadily increased.
 In some cases, the total annual cost of utilizing a cloud-based service has become comparable to hosting the service locally, which has recently caused some organizations to take a more objective look at their cloud strategy.

 IS HCI solution black box?

-Hyperconverged Infrastructure cloud affinity:
+Hyperconverged Infrastructure Cloud affinity: